simar1998/SP_NURBS_RTX/README.md

 capabilites, and hopefully allowing designers to make parts with funtianlities that are not yet at the time of writing possible.

-Notes: I am currenlty a bit tilted but will try to work on some cool ideas
 - The following section is rough notes if you will.
 The goal is to conjure ideas to determining logic for non plannar gcode generation.

   - A method woud be to perform z axis intersections on the mesh at a pre determinied z sampling rate.